lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Rubin Community Forum
 =====================

-The `Rubin Community Forum <https://community.lsst.org>`__ is the central hub for all virtual discussions and support.
+The `Rubin Community Forum <https://community.lsst.org>`__ is the central hub for all virtual discussions and support related to DP0.
-It is the best place to post questions about anything and everything related to DP0.
-People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.

-Participating in the Rubin Community Forum is an integral part of the :ref:`Delegate-Homepage-Delegate-Activities`, such as sharing DP0-related results with Rubin staff and other delegates, and also of :ref:`Delegate-Homepage-Getting-Support` for DP0-related activities.

 **Accounts:**
 Go to `community.lsst.org <https://community.lsst.org>`_ and use the "Sign Up" button at upper-right to create an account.

-**Join the DP0 delegates group to stay informed:**
+**Join the "DP0 Delegates" group to stay informed:**
 Go to `community.lsst.org/groups <https://community.lsst.org/groups>`_ and join "DP0 Delegates".
 DP0-related news and events are shared as direct messages via the forum to this group.
 To recieve email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".